Treatment for constipation depends on the cause, how long you've had it and how severe your symptoms are.

 - If medication you're taking could be causing constipation, your GP may be able to prescribe an alternative.

 Read about preventing constipation for more ways to change your diet and lifestyle.

-Your GP may prescribe an oral laxative if diet and lifestyle changes don't help.
+Your pharmacist may recommend an oral laxative if diet and lifestyle changes don't help.

 Laxatives are a type of medicine that help you pass stools.
 There are several different types of laxative and each one has a different effect on your digestive system.